mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 218 - Magic Concatenation/readme.md

 My new book about clean code is available for pre-order.

-You will find several recipes like this one with a higher level of detail
+You'll find several recipes like this one with a higher level of detail

 [![Book](Book.jpg)](https://amzn.to/44s1XdO)